Duplicate Records (Diagnosis)

 Prevention

-The most effective prevention is a single enforced deduplication gate at every data entry point.
-Every integration, manual import, and enrichment run must check against the CRM email address before creating a new record.
+Every integration, import, and enrichment run must check against the CRM email address before creating a new record.
 This is a configuration setting in each tool, not a process step that relies on team discipline.

-Establish a monthly deduplication scan as a recurring calendar task.
-Most CRMs accumulate 3 to 5 percent duplicate rate per quarter as new integrations connect and team members import independently.
-A monthly scan catches duplicates before they compound into reporting distortions or double sends.
-Schedule it as a 15-minute review in HubSpot's Manage Duplicates view or Salesforce's duplicate rules report.
+Most CRMs accumulate a 3 to 5 percent duplicate rate per quarter as new integrations connect.
+Schedule a 15-minute monthly scan in HubSpot's Manage Duplicates view or Salesforce's duplicate rules report.

 FAQ

-Three causes account for the majority of cases.
-First: CRM deduplication key set to name rather than email, so differently formatted names create new records.
-Second: multiple team members importing from different lead sources without a shared suppression list.
-Third: enrichment or CRM sync tools set to "create on no match" rather than "update only," so every failed match generates a new record.
+Three causes cover most cases: CRM dedup key set to name instead of email, multiple team members importing without a shared suppression list, and enrichment tools set to "create on no match" instead of "update only."

-Five items: active double-sends paused in the sending tool, CRM primary dedup key confirmed as email address, global suppression list updated and uploaded to all sending tools, enrichment integration write mode set to update-only, and a deduplication scan run in the CRM with all flagged pairs merged.
-Any item unchecked means the root cause remains active and new duplicates will form on the next import or enrichment run.
+Five items: active double-sends paused, CRM primary dedup key set to email, suppression list updated in all sending tools, enrichment write mode set to update-only, and a CRM dedup scan run with all flagged pairs merged.

-In HubSpot, merge transfers all activities, notes, deals, and timeline events from the secondary record to the primary record before deleting the secondary.
-In Salesforce, activity history merge behavior depends on whether you are merging Leads or Contacts and whether you select the correct primary record.
-Always export the duplicate pair's combined activity history before merging, and verify the primary record shows the merged data before confirming deletion of the secondary.
+In HubSpot, merge transfers all activities, notes, and deals from the secondary record before deleting it.
+In Salesforce, export the pair's combined activity history first and verify the primary record shows merged data before confirming deletion.

-Each duplicate record with an associated deal or stage inflates pipeline figures.
-A contact in two CRM records who has one active opportunity may appear as two opportunities in a pipeline report if both records have a deal attached.
-The most common symptom is a pipeline report that shows more open opportunities than the team believes are actually in play.
-Run the deduplication scan filtered to contacts with associated deals first when investigating inflated pipeline numbers.
+A contact with two CRM records may appear as two open opportunities if both records carry a deal, inflating pipeline figures.
+Run the dedup scan filtered to contacts with associated deals first when investigating inflated pipeline numbers.

 Duplicates cleared.
 Next: audit the full data quality chain.